French Riviera

 Riviera is an Italian word that originates from the ancient Ligurian territory of Italy, wedged between the Var and Magra rivers.
-The Côte d'Azur (coast of azure) is a nickname given by France to the County of Nice after its annexation in 1860, because the climate was similar to that of the north of Italy, even in winter, with a sky as blue as its sea.
-When the Mistral (northwest) and the Tramontane (north) winds are blowing in the Languedoc and Provence areas, the temperature of the Mediterranean can be very cool in summer.
+Côte d'Azur is originally a nickname given by France to the County of Nice after its annexation in 1860, because the climate was similar to that of the north of Italy, even in winter, with "a sky as blue as its sea".
+When the Mistral (Northwest) and the Tramontane (North) winds are blowing in the Languedoc and Provence areas, the temperature of the Mediterranean can be very cool in summer.
 This phenomenon is observed very little or not at all on the coast between the French Riviera and the Italian Riviera.

-After the 2000s, the French Riviera was extended to the rest of Southern France, although the geography, culture, and climate are different.

 This coastline was one of the first modern resort areas.
 It began as a winter health resort for the British upper class at the end of the 18th century.
 With the arrival of the railway in the mid-19th century, it became the playground and vacation spot of British, Russian, and other aristocrats, such as Queen Victoria, Tsar Alexander II and King Edward VII, when he was Prince of Wales.
 In the summer, it also played home to many members of the Rothschild family.
 In the first half of the 20th century, it was frequented by artists and writers, including Pablo Picasso, Henri Matisse, Francis Bacon, Edith Wharton, Somerset Maugham and Aldous Huxley, as well as wealthy Americans and Europeans.
 After World War II, it became a popular tourist destination and convention site.
 Many celebrities, such as Elton John and Brigitte Bardot, have homes in the region.